About the journal

 Focus and scope

 Town and Regional Planning is a South African accredited journal for independently adjudicated research articles on applicable topics in town, urban and regional planning.
 Each peer refereed article is indicated as such in the journal.
 The editorial staff considers articles in English and Afrikaans, written from any responsible point of view on subjects in any applicable field of scholarship, i.e. town, urban and regional planning.
 Authors are requested to write their manuscripts in a manner and style that is intelligible to specialists and non-specialists alike.
-Research contributions, which are peer reviewed, are of two kinds: Review Articles and Research Articles.
+Research contributions, which are peer reviewed, are: Review Articles, Research Articles, and Perspective Articles.
 Book reviews are also considered.
 The format for these categories can be found in the Guidelines to Authors.
 Town and Regional Planning is endorsed by the South African Council for Planners (SACPLAN) the statutory Council of nominated members to regulate the Planning Profession in South Africa.

 Frequency and distribution

 Town and Regional Planning is published biannually (the second issue is mostly a special issue with a guest editor) by the University of the Free State.
-The journal is forwarded to all relevant research units and universities, Southern African research libraries, and selected research institutions.
+The journal is forwarded to all registered online users, relevant research units and universities, Southern African research libraries, and selected research institutions.

 Town and Regional Planning is an Open Access journal which means that all content is freely available without charge to the user or his/her institution.
 Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles, or use them for any other lawful purpose, without asking prior permission from the publisher or the author.